asmuth/clip/README.md

 Getting Started
 ---------------

-Here is how to generate a simple line chart using plotfx:
+Here is how to create a simple line chart using plotfx:

     $ plotfx -in example_chart.plot -out example_chart.svg